Arthritis of the Wrist and Hand

 Symptoms of arthritis from any cause can include:

 - Pain that is limited to the joint itself.
 This is the main symptom.
-At first, pain will come and go and is made worse when in use (such as when gripping heavy objects).
+At first, the pain will come and go and is made worse when in use (such as when gripping heavy objects).
 However, pain is relieved with rest.
 There may be days or weeks without pain, but also periods of constant discomfort.
 As the disease advances, the pain becomes more constant, even occurring at rest.
 The pain changes from a dull ache to a sharp pain, which sometimes extends beyond the joint area.

 - Joint motion that is accompanied by grinding, clicking, or cracking as the cartilage continues to wear down.